hugo

 We've run listing campaigns for Compass agents across the country.
 After a while, patterns show up.
 The best ads outperform the average by 6–9x.
 This is what they have in common.

 In brand campaigns, the agent is the message.
 In listing campaigns, the property is.
-The best listing ads don't look like marketing.
-They look like a home worth stopping for.
-Four things show up in nearly every top performer.
+Three things show up in nearly every top performer.

 01